tritonlmk/Traffic_sign_classifier/writeup_template.md

 ![alt text][image2]

-As a last step, I normalized the image data because ...
+As a last step, I normalized the image data because I want to make the parameters smaller thus results in faster computing  speed

-I decided to generate additional data because ...
+I decided to generate additional data because some classes contain very little pictures compared with others.
+So we need to argument those classes to make the convolutional network perform better

-To add more data to the the data set, I used the following techniques because ...
+To add more data to the the data set, I used the functions from lib cv2, to make those pictures different from the one it is generated from and haveing the right classification at the same time.

 Here is an example of an original image and an augmented image:

 ![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...
+The augmented data set is the following

-#### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.
+![alt text][image5]

+#### 2. Describtion of the model used in this program

 My final model consisted of the following layers: